Near Hudson in Fremont County, Wyoming — The American West (Mountains)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Site of Fort Thompson or Camp Magraw (approx. 6.4 miles away); Site of Fort McGraw (approx. 6.4 miles away); Lander Vally Historical Sites Lander's Mill (approx. 8½ miles away); IOOF Building - Golden Rule Store (approx. 8½ miles away); Palace Pharmacy, Albany Hotel, US Post Office (approx. 8.6 miles away); Main Street (approx. 8.6 miles away); Lander Hotel (approx. 8.6 miles away).
+At least 8 other markers are within 9 miles of this marker, measured World War II (approx. 0.4 miles away); Site of Fort Thompson or Camp Magraw (approx. 6.4 miles away); Site of Fort McGraw (approx. 6.4 miles away); Lander Valley Historical Sites (approx. 8˝ miles away); Lander's Mill (approx. 8˝ miles away); I.O.O.F.
+Building (approx. 8˝ miles away); IOOF Building - Golden Rule Store (approx. 8˝ miles away); Palace Pharmacy, Albany Hotel, US Post Office (approx. 8.6 miles away).

 More about this marker.
 This marker is located at a pull-out on Wyoming Highway 789 that the west edge of Hudson, WY.